-47 In the EU/UK, the Unfair Commercial Practices Directive contains a general prohibition of inertia selling, while the 'opt out' selling of add-ons (including through pre-ticked boxes) has now been specifically banned under the Consumer Rights Directive.
+67. In the European Union and the United Kingdom, the Unfair Commercial Practices Directive contains a general prohibition of inertia selling, Council Directive 2005/29, ch.
+4, art.
+15, 2005 O.J.
+(L 148); while the "opt out" selling of add-ons (including through pre-ticked boxes) has now been specifically banned under the EU Consumer Rights Directive, Council Directive 2011/83, art.
+22, 2011 O.J.
+(L 304).

-48 Note that this regulation would not prevent additional products being included as part of a bundle, with the consumer having the potential to make an active choice to remove the option, and so gain a discount.
-The difference in this case would be that the upfront advertised price of the bundle would be required to include the add-on; in effect, it would not function as an "add-on", but rather as part of the core product offering.
+68. Note that this regulation would not prevent additional products from being included as part of a bundle, with the consumer having the potential to make an active choice to remove the option, and so gain a discount.
+The difference in this case would be that the upfront advertised price of the bundle would be required to include the add-on; in effect, it would not function as an "add-on," but rather as part of the core product offering.